upbound/docs/content/xp-arch-framework/building-apis/building-apis-compositions.md

 #### 4. Block composition rendering

-A `Required` field will prevent a composition from rendering until it is available.
+A `Required` field will prevent a composition from rendering until it's available.

 {{< hint "note" >}}
 You configure whether a field is required in an XRD, not the composition